stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 1. Find the one's complement of the number.
 2. Add one if we are adding the LSBs or if there is a carry bit.

 Let us see how this works for some multi-byte signed values.
-First let us calculate +255 - -1, which is $00FF - $FFFF in hex.
-First we subtract the LSBs: $FF - $FF.
-This gets rewritten using addition as $FF + (~$FF + $01), with $01 being added because we are adding the LSBs.
-The result of this LSB calculation is $00 with a carry bit.
-Now we subtract the MSBs: $00 - $FF.
-This gets rewritten using addition as $00 + (~$FF + $01), with $01 being added because there was a carry bit from adding the LSBs.
-The result of this MSB calculation is $01 with no carry bit.
-Therefore the combined result is \$0100, or +256 in decimal.
+First let us calculate `+255 - -1`, which is `$00FF - $FFFF` in hex.
+First we subtract the LSBs: `$FF - $FF`.
+This gets rewritten using addition as `$FF + (~$FF + $01)`, with `$01` being added because we are adding the LSBs.
+The result of this LSB calculation is `$00` with a carry bit.
+Now we subtract the MSBs: `$00 - $FF`.
+This gets rewritten using addition as `$00 + (~$FF + $01)`, with `$01` being added because there was a carry bit from adding the LSBs.
+The result of this MSB calculation is `$01` with no carry bit.
+Therefore the combined result is `$0100`, or +256 in decimal.

-Now let us calculate +256 - +1, which is $0100 - $0001 in hex.
-First we subtract the LSBs: $00 - $01.
-This gets rewritten using addition as $00 + (~$01 + $01), with $01 being added because we are adding the LSBs.
-The result of this LSB calculation is $FF with no carry bit.
-Now we subtract the MSBs: $01 - $00.
-This gets rewritten using addition as $01 + ~$00, without the addition of $01 as there was no carry bit from adding the LSBs.
-The result of this MSB calculation is $00 with a carry bit.
-We know to ignore that carry bit because we are adding signed values, therefore the combined result is $00FF, or +255 in decimal.
+Now let us calculate `+256 - +1`, which is `$0100 - $0001` in hex.
+First we subtract the LSBs: `$00 - $01`.
+This gets rewritten using addition as `$00 + (~$01 + $01)`, with `$01` being added because we are adding the LSBs.
+The result of this LSB calculation is `$FF` with no carry bit.
+Now we subtract the MSBs: `$01 - $00`.
+This gets rewritten using addition as `$01 + ~$00`, without the addition of `$01` as there was no carry bit from adding the LSBs.
+The result of this MSB calculation is `$00` with a carry bit.
+We know to ignore that carry bit because we are adding signed values, therefore the combined result is `$00FF`, or +255 in decimal.

 In both cases, we need to make a final check to ensure that overflow has not occurred when adding the MSBs.

 The rule for overflow when subtracting is different to the rule for overflow when adding.
 When subtracting one number from another, overflow occurs when their signs differ and the sign of the result is the same as the sign of the number you are subtracting by.
-In the case of the first example, +255 - -1, the signs do differ but the result (+256) is positive while the number being subtracted by (-1) is negative; overflow has not occurred.
-In the case of the second example, +256 - +1, the signs are the same and so overflow cannot occur.
+In the case of the first example, `+255 - -1`, the signs do differ but the result (+256) is positive while the number being subtracted by (-1) is negative; overflow has not occurred.
+In the case of the second example, `+256 - +1`, the signs are the same and so overflow cannot occur.

 ### Increasing bit counts

 When adding or subtracting two values, they should have the same byte count.
 If this is not the case then you need to add bits to the most significant side of the shorter value to make it equal in length to the longer value, but in a way that does not change the value being represented.

 This is easy to do for unsigned values: you simply add as many significant zero bits as required.
-For example, the 8-bit unsigned value %11111111 (255 in decimal) can be converted into a 16-bit value by prepending eight zero bits to give the value %0000000011111111, which is still represents 255 in decimal.
+For example, the 8-bit unsigned value `%11111111` (255 in decimal) can be converted into a 16-bit value by prepending eight zero bits to give the value `%0000000011111111`, which is still represents 255 in decimal.

 But the approach is not as obvious for signed values.
 The solution is called [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
 You still add as many significant bits as necessary, but now all of these added bits have the same value as the sign bit of the signed value that is being extended.
-For example, the value -128 as an 8-bit signed value is %10000000.
+For example, the value -128 as an 8-bit signed value is `%10000000`.
 The sign bit has the value 1, so the equivalent 16-bit signed value is formed by adding an MSB with all of its bits set to 1.
-This gives the value %1111111110000000, which still represents -128 in decimal.
+This gives the value `%1111111110000000`, which still represents -128 in decimal.

 ### Caveats when adding and subtracting binary values